Queen Victoria’s Private Journals Go Online

 Queen Elizabeth herself wrote the introduction.
 The full diaries are available at the project’s official website: http://www.queenvictoriasjournals.org/home.doFiled under British Royals, Historical Royals

-Tagged Coronation, Correspondence, Elizabeth II, Elizabeth II's Diamond Jubilee, Journals, Queen Victoria, Website.
+Tagged Coronation, Correspondence, Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Journals, Queen Victoria of the United Kingdom, Website.